Magic Spells for Intelligence

 - Leslie Lamport

-Writing is such a foundational aspect of modern life that it is surprisingly hard to imagine how pre-literate societies functioned.
-Yet that's how humans spent the majority of our time on earth, i.e., without writing.
+Writing is such a foundational aspect of modern life that it’s surprisingly hard to imagine how pre-literate societies functioned.
+Yet that’s how humans spent most of our time on earth - without writing.

 “Until writing was invented, men lived in acoustic space: boundless, directionless, horizonless, in the dark of the mind, in the world of emotion, by primordial intuition, by terror…”